InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/duplicated-projects.md

 ## Problem

 * Multiple teams are doing InnerSource, but they don't want to work together.
 * Multiple teams are working on the same product.
 How do they merge?

 ## Story

 e.g. Splunk.

 * 4 unique products have significant overlap.
-Discovered after inner sourcing.
+Discovered after opening them up as InnerSource projects.
 * This could apply to more than just InnerSource situations

 ## Context